NeutronCinema/Cinema/docs/source/prompt/usersmanual/geometry.rst

 Parameters
 ^^^^^^^^^^
-.. table:: Parameters for definition of Tetrahedron
+.. table:: Parameters for defining a tetrahedron

  ============= ======================
   Parameters    Descriptions